Table of Contents

 Why is RFP for Consulting so Important?

-In addition to this, RFP provides well-founded information about projects’ duration and complexity which makes bidding easier.
+In addition to this, an RFP provides well-founded information about a project’s duration and complexity which makes bidding easier.
 Additionally, clear expectations make it easier to compare the offers more objectively.

 It’s also a fantastic way to gather data about the firm.
-It’s less essential when you work with a company you’re familiar with since you already know what they’ll do.
+It’s less essential when you work with a company you are familiar with since you already know what they’ll do.
 However, working with a new consulting firm is an excellent way to get to know their methodologies, references, and resources.

 So that’s an excellent approach to getting to know them.
 And it might not result in a project.
 However, you will have met them, and maybe you will end up working with them on another project.

 It also helps you define the standard for performance evaluation.
-When you want to measure the performance of a given consulting firm during a project, it’s good to have set the expectation at the beginning.
-So you have something to compare to.
+When you want to measure the performance of a given consulting firm during a project, it’s good to have set the expectation at the beginning so that you have something to compare to.

 And last but not least, not all projects are rosy.
 Sometimes there’s a conflict with the consulting firm, and you must prepare for the worst every time.
 Having some expectations clarified will help you to discuss with the consulting firms with some solid concrete basis.

 Furthermore, getting people to accept and buy into a project is one of the most challenging aspects of project management.
 And having them involved in the planning process from the outset will assist you in gaining that buy-in.

 Another benefit is that it will give you an answer to a problem you didn’t expect.
 What’s more, if many individuals are in the room and you ask them to focus on the issue you wish to address rather than the solutions, the results may surprise you.